History of the Muslim Brotherhood in Egypt (1939–1954): Revolution and its Aftermath

 abolished all political parties and organisations except the Muslim Brotherhood.
 It then created a new party, the Liberation Rally, intended to win over those Egyptians who remained sceptical about the revolution, and suggested that the Brotherhood should merge with the Liberation Rally.
 Having alienated all other political groups, the regime could not yet afford to dispense with the Brotherhood's support, but was unwilling to give it a greater role in government.

 Hudaybi was then subjected to fierce criticism from within the organisation, partly because of the government's efforts to discredit him; his critics felt he had transformed the Society into "a party of aristocrats" and "a movement of words, not action".
 This led to a debate about the authoritarian character of the Society's institutions.
 Some felt that a system based on obedience and loyalty to the leader had been acceptable under Banna because he had won the members' trust; since Hudaybi had been unable to do so, they began to press for more democratic structures.
 Despite these criticisms, Hudaybi mustered strong support from the Brotherhood's leaders as well as from the rank and file.
 The secret apparatus was formally dissolved and its leaders expelled.

+Members of the Muslim Brotherhood arrested in January 1954.
+Abed Hakim Abdin, secretary of the Muslim Brotherhood, after his arrest.